meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 }
 ```

 Few things to note about this `useEffect` function.
 Note that we are removing the listener on `useEffect` return.
-You can read more about cleaning up effects here.
+You can read more about cleaning up effects [here](https://reactjs.org/docs/hooks-intro.html).
 You should always remove your listeners in React, as subsequent renders will keep adding listeners unless they are removed.
-Note that we are using a named function for the listener callback, another necessity if we want to remove the listener (needs a reference a named function).
 Lastly, note the empty dependency array `[]` as the second and final argument of the `useEffect` callback function: this is intentional, as we only need to set the listener once, on the first render.
-You can read more about dependency arrays in regards to `useEffect` here.
+You can read more about dependency arrays in regards to `useEffect` [here](https://medium.com/better-programming/understanding-the-useeffect-dependency-array-2913da504c44).

 For the `setNotes` function call, we are making use of JavaScript's wonderfully expressive object literal notation, and using the splat operator `...` to set our `notes` variable.
-You can read more about object destructuring and the splat operator here. `e.pageX, e.pageY` are the pixel coordinates of the click on the page.
+You can read more about object destructuring and the splat operator [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax). `e.pageX, e.pageY` are the pixel coordinates of the click on the page.

 Remember the props we set up to be passed to our `Container` styled component above?
 Let's bring that into play.
 Let's set up our `return` statement: